 Program: Roadway Departure

 Date of Program Methodology: 1/1/1989

-What data types were used in the e program methodology?
+What data types were used in th e program methodology?

 Crashes Exposure Roadway

-All crashes Traffic Median width
+⊠All crashes Traffic ☑Median width

-Fatal crashes only ⊠Volume Horizontal curvature
+Fatal crashes only ⊠Volume ⊠Horizontal curvature

 Fatal and serious injury crashes only Population Functional classification

-Other-Priority Investigation Lane miles Roadside features
+☑Other-Priority Investigation Locations (PILS) Lane miles ⊠Roadside features

 Other Other

+What project identification meth odology was used for this program? •

+Expected crash frequency with n EB adjustment

+Equivalent property damage only (EPDO Crash frequency)

+EPDO crash frequency with EB adjustment

+⊠Crash rate

+Critical rate

+Level of service of safety (LOSS)

+Excess expected crash frequency using SPFs

+Excess expected crash frequency with the EB adjustment

+Excess expected crash frequency using method of moments

+Probability of specific crash types

+Excess proportions of specific crash types

+Other

-Other- CARDs are recommended for projects that will put >=40 mm of asphalt and meet the following: 1) there is no raised median or TWLTL, 2) the CARD quantity is >=1500'; 3) the posted speed >=45 mph; 4) the AADT >=2,000; and 4) the roadway width >=13'.
+◯Other- CARDs are recommended for projects that will put >=40 mm of asphalt and meet the following: 1) there is no raised median or TWLTL, 2) the CARD quantity is >=1500'; 3) the posted speed >=45 mph; 4) the AADT >=2,000; and 4) the roadway width >=13'.

-Other-High risk factors for roadway departure crashes were identified in a statewide systemic analysis.
+☑Other-High risk factors for roadway departure crashes were identified in a statewide systemic analysis.
 Additional systemic programs will be investigated in the upcoming years to decrease roadway departures.

+☑Other-New York is currently working on a Lane Departure Action Plan.
+The plan will identify specific countermeasures for implementation under specific roadway conditions to decrease the number of lane departure crashes.

 Are local roads (non-state owned and operated) included or addressed in this program?

+∑Yes

+No

 If yes, are local road projects identified using the same methodology as state roads?

+Yes

+⊠No

 If no, describe the methodology used to identify local road projects as part of this program.